 BA in Social and Behavioral Sciences

-As of Spring 2015, the general SBS degree is available fully online.
-The concentrations are not available fully online, however a subset of courses from each concentration is offered in online format.
-For more information contact Admissions at firstname.lastname@example.org or visit the Office of Undergraduate Admission for application information.
+The general SBS degree is available fully online.
+The certificates, concentrations and minors are not available fully online, although some of the required courses may be offered in online format.
+For more information contact Admissions at firstname.lastname@example.org or visit the Office of Admissions.

-SBS Prerequisite Courses (12 credits) expected to be taken before 300-level courses
+SBS Prerequisite Courses are expected to be taken before 300-level courses:

 SOC 100 Introduction to Sociology

 SBS 210 Me in 3D: Introduction to Social and Behavioral Sciences

 HRD/SBS 200 Multicultural Human Development

 SBS 300 Deviance and Social Control